alexrudy/alexrudy.org/_drafts/python-setup.md

 title: "A python environment"
 ---

-Setting up a good python environment for development can be pretty thorny -- largely because using your system python, and installing packages with `pip`, is often a bad idea.
+Setting up a good python environment for development can be pretty thorny -- largely because using your system python and installing packages globally with `pip`, is often a bad idea.
 On MacOS, the system python is usually old version:
 ```
 $ /usr/bin/python --version
 Python 2.7.16
 ```
-and installing packages globally in the system python can result in a number of problems.
-Conflicting requirements, difficult upgrades, and poor isolation if you want to share your work or move from one environment to another.
+and installing packages globally in the system python can result in conflicting requirements, difficult upgrades, and poor isolation if you want to share your work or move from one environment to another.

 <!--more-->